The tragic stories of Peter and Judas are told. Peter is forgiven but Judas kills himself.

 ‘“None has been lost except the one doomed to destruction so that Scripture would be fulfilled.”’John 17:12, NIV

 This is a really helpful thing to conclude our episode thinking about, because I know that some of you listening to this will feel that sense of failure yourselves, and you will identify with Peter, as indeed I do.
 There might be failure in your life: failure to follow God wholeheartedly; and things you've done fundamentally wrong, that you deeply regret, even as you're listening to this episode.
-I want you to take courage from the fact that Peter was restored, and the Early Church was willing to write into the gospels that story about Peter's failure.
+I want you to take courage from the fact that Peter was restored, and the Early Church was willing to write into the Gospels that story about Peter's failure.
 They didn't cover it up; they didn't pretend it didn't happen but they did also tell the story of Peter being reinstated by Jesus.
-They did tell the story of Peter's dramatic role on the day of Pentecost, and his tremendous influence on the Early Church and the many years that he served Christ and the two wonderful letters that he wrote that are in scripture for us.
-If we've failed - if we've sinned - we can be restored.
-The first thing we need to do is to own the responsibility for the things we've done wrong.
+They told the story of Peter's dramatic role on the day of Pentecost, and his tremendous influence on the Early Church and the many years that he served Christ and the two wonderful letters that he wrote that are in scripture for us.
+If we have failed - if we have sinned - we can be restored.
+The first thing we need to do is to own the responsibility for the things we h ive done wrong.
 That's what Peter did immediately.
 He went outside the courtyard privately and he wept, and he asked for forgiveness.
-He received that forgiveness and he was then restored and glorified Christ for the rest of his life.
-We'll continue the story in the next episode.
+He received that forgiveness and he was then restored and he glorified Christ for the rest of his life.
+We will continue the story in the next episode.

 The following questions have been provided to facilitate discussion or further reflection.
 Please feel free to answer any, or all the questions.
 Each question has been assigned a category to help guide you.

 - How can you be encouraged when you fail, by the experience of Peter?